microsoft/Microsoft-Rocketbox/README.md

 https://www.youtube.com/watch?v=43OWnUQH_p4

 ## UPDATES
+6/2022: Release of ARkit compatible blendshapes.
+Contribution by Fang Ma and Matias Volonte

 4/2022: Release of 417 animations compatible with the Microsoft Rocketbox Avatars (in Assets/Animations)

 3/2022: Release of a new library: the Headbox to do facial blendshape animations on the avatars https://github.com/openVRlab/Headbox